Microsoft outages caused by CrowdStrike software glitch paralyze airlines, other businesses. Here's what to know.

 What has been affected by the Microsoft outages?

-Over 1,000 flights had been cancelled in the U.S. by early Friday morning and more than 1,700 others were delayed.
-Globally, more than 15,000 flights were delayed early Friday, and that number was expected to rise.
+Over 1,000 flights had been cancelled within, into, or our of the U.S. by early Friday morning and more than 2,000 others were delayed, according to the the flight tracking service, FlightAware.
+Globally, more than 21,000 flights were delayed early Friday, and that number was expected to rise.

-American Airlines, Delta, United Airlines and Spirit Airlines grounded all pending flight departures, though American Airlines, United and Delta resumed at least some flight departures later Friday morning.
+American Airlines, Delta Air Lines, United Airlines resumed at least some flight departures later Friday morning after pausing operations earlier in the day due to the outages.

 "We are resuming some flights but expect schedule disruptions to continue throughout Friday," United Airlines said in a statement.